whathecker/api/README.md

-5. deploy build to eb instnace
+5. Deploy build to eb instnace
 ```
 eb deploy {YOUR_APPLICATION_NAME}
 ```